forallsys/wire/bench/README.md

 Run the test with `nix run .#bench-runner --impure`

+The script is quite jank and you will probably have to edit it for it to work on your system.

 The hive has around 20 nodes and 200 keys each.
 80% of the keys are pre-activation, 20% post-activation.

 | Command          |         Mean [s] | Min [s] | Max [s] |    Relative |